gdejohn/procrastination/README.md

 # procrastination

-**procrastination** is a modular library for Java 10 that provides
+**procrastination** is a modular library for Java 11 that provides
 * lazily evaluated, memoizing, persistent, purely functional data structures;
-* and stack-safe tail-recursive lambda expressions via trampolines and fixed points of higher-order functions.
+* and stack-safe tail-recursive lambda expressions via trampolines and fixed points.

 ## Data Structures